glanzkaiser/GKBoginyFreyaBank/README.md

 # How to Setup

+We have provided Jupyter Notebook along with its pdf as well for:

+1. Julia Kernel version 1.7.3
+2. Python Kernel version 3.9.13

+Follow these steps:

 1. Create an empty folder name it `GKBoginyFreyaBank`

 2. Open terminal at the directory `GKBoginyFreyaBank` and type